Continuing Education Unit Policies and Procedures

 Break and meal times must be deducted from the event times specified on the CEU application.

-Single-speaker educational events regardless of length will not be granted more than 25 CEUs.
+Single-speaker educational events regardless of length will not be granted more than twenty-five (25) CEUs.

-No educational event regardless of length and number of presenters will be granted more than 36 CEUs.
+No educational event regardless of length and number of presenters will be granted more than thirty-six (36) CEUs.

 9. Application for IAABC CEU Credits

-The IAABC education program is composed of volunteer IAABC members who are appointed by the Executive Director to solicit, review and approve applications for IAABC CEUs.
-The Education Program bases its decisions on the IAABC CEU policy as well as professional knowledge of the subject matter and familiarity with the industry.
+The IAABC Continuing Education Program is composed of volunteer IAABC members who are appointed by the Executive Director to solicit, review, and approve applications for IAABC CEUs.
+The Continuing Education Program bases its decisions on the IAABC CEU policy as well as professional knowledge of the subject matter and familiarity with the industry.

 9.2 Confidentiality of the Approval Process